chris838/healthmate-to-google-fit/README.md

 # Import data from Withing's Healthmate to Google Fit.

+Withing's and Google can sync with each other, but as of 05/2020 they do not sync historical data, only new incoming measurements.
+Follow the instructions below to quickly load your Withing's Healthmate data into Google Fit.
+Currently only supports weight information, but should be easily adaptable.

+--

 Use the playground (https://developers.google.com/oauthplayground/) to obtain a temporary access token with permissions for reading and writing to the Fitness API.

 Add access token to `config.yml` file under `access_token`.